-ANMAC only assesses nurses and midwives applying for skilled migration visas to enter Australia.
-We do so under two categories:
+ANMAC only assesses nurses and midwives applying for skilled migration visas to enter Australia and we do this under two categories:

-- modified assessment, for those holding current registration in Australia or New Zealand
+- Modified assessment - for applicants holding current registration in Australia or New Zealand

-- full assessment, for those holding current registration outside Australia or New Zealand.
+- Full assessment - for applicants holding current registration outside Australia or New Zealand.